 "If there is a third one, all of it will come from the writers, and that’s amazing.
 Liane is deeply talented.
 David is deeply talented, and the combination of them is extraordinary.
 So, where they would take it, I have no idea.
 You have to bow down to the writers, because that really is where it starts.
 Unless you’re a director/writer, and then you write it.
 But this show, we’ll see what Liane can muster, and if she has an interest in it."

 But she's still aware that it'll be tough to get the cast back together.
-"I don’t think we’d ever get Laura [Dern] back!” she said, per Deadline.
+"I don’t think we’d ever get Laura [Dern] back!” she said.

 “Everyone’s working ...
 Hopefully we can collide again at one point.”

-Laura Dern hints that she's open to playing Renata again.
+Laura Dern is open to playing Renata again.

 When asked about the possibility of a third season at the Golden Globes, Dern said: